Breakout Sessions

 We’ll look closely at the literacy structures that support emergent and early readers and writers, and consider how those structures can live naturally inside project work.
 Through real classroom examples, we’ll notice where literacy is already showing up in powerful ways and where small, intentional choices can help it grow.
 Together, we’ll explore simple, developmentally grounded ways to weave literacy experiences, stand-alone lessons, and skill-building moments into projects so that young children feel seen, capable, and joyful as they grow as readers, writers, and critical thinkers.

-Embedding Social and Emotional Learning and Anti-Bias Education Goals into Projects
+Embedding Social and Emotional Learning into Project Based Learning

 with Sara Lev